 DRY-FIRE CAN BE DANGEROUS

 Shooters of all levels are at risk of accidents.
 It is imperative that SAFETY and SAFE DRY-FIRE TECHNIQUES ARE FOLLOWED COMPLETELY.
-Here is a story of such an accident with an almost tragic outcome.
 Therefore, an unwavering commitment to following The Four Rules of firearm safety is required.

 If you can’t follow the recommended safety procedures in a committed and systematic way, dry-fire practice is NOT for you.